danbev/learning-iot/notes/rp.md

 Next in the boot sequence 256 bytes will be read from Flash using the standard SPI interface (at least that is how I understand it) and copies those bytes into SDRAM.
-I've read that the reason form copying this is that the intention of this code it to configure the external Flash device which need to be disabled while doing that.
+I've read that the reason for copying this is that the intention of this code it to configure the external Flash device which needs to be disabled while doing that configuration.
 These 256 bytes contain 252 bytes of code and 4 bytes of checksum.
 This checksum will be verified, and if it passes execution will start by jumping to the first bytes in the 256 bytes copied in SDRAM.

 Now, if the checksum check fails, it will be retried 128 times each check taking about 4ms which in total takes about 0.5sec.
 After this it will boot into USB device mode (sounds familiar?
 This is what I ran into with my first program).

-The second stage bootloader which is normally in a section named `.boot2` and configures the flash chip using commands specific to the external flash chip on the board in question.
+The second stage bootloader which is normally in a section named `.boot2` and it configures the flash chip using commands specific to the external flash chip on the board in question.
 RP2040 uses an external flash chip to store program code and different flash chips (from different manufactures) have different protocols